ClojureBridge/drawing/curriculum/create-something.md

 ### load snowflake and background images

-Looking at Quil API and stackoverflow question, Clara learned where to put those image files was important.
+Looking at the Quil API and the StackOverflow question, Clara learned that where to put those image files was important.
 She created a new directory, `images`, under the top `drawing` directory and put two images there.
-At this moment, her directory structure looks like below:
+At this moment, her directory structure looks like the below:

 ```
 | LICENSE